 - Mail in ballots: Illinois is a no-excuse vote-by-mail state, permitting all registered voters to safely cast a ballot from home.

 - Early in-person voting: Cast your ballot early and in person from Sept.
 29 until Nov.
-7.
+7. Each election authority determines the locations and hours for early voting.
+Check with your local elections authority to determine when and where you can vote early.

 - In-person voting on Election Day: The general election – a state holiday in Illinois – is Nov.
 8. Polls are open from 6 a.m. to 7 p.m.